Isaac Asare

 Isaac Asare (born 1 September 1974 in Kumasi) is a football player from Ghana, who was a member of the Men's National Team that won the bronze medal at the 1992 Summer Olympics in Barcelona, Spain.
 In 2006, Asare obtained Belgian nationality.

+International career

-Asare played 44 times for his country, in which he scored 12 times.
+Asare played 29 times for his country, in which he scored 1 time.
 He played for Ghana at the 1989 FIFA U-16 World Championship, 1991 FIFA U-17 World Championship and 1993 FIFA World Youth Championship.